Four Reasons to Commit to a Weekly Yoga Class?

-Our kids and family yoga classes require full session registration and, while we allow single class drop-ins to our prenatal, postnatal, and Pilates Mat classes, we encourage adult students make the same commitment and here’s why:
+Our kids and family yoga classes require full session registration and, while we allow single class drop-ins to our prenatal and postnatal classes, we encourage adult students make the same commitment and here’s why:

 1) Consistency & Commitment

 Building a habit takes consistency and humans often need accountability to get that.
 By committing to attend every week you establish that consistency for yourself.
 Having already paid can be a strong motivator to keep that weekly yoga appointment with when possible conflicts arise 1.